 The amount of inflow is practically equal to the amount to outflow.

 Thus equilibrium is upset by the construction of a new canal system as a new constant source of inflow due to seepage is introduced.

 The rise takes place up to a level where the increased inflow is balanced by the increased outflow.

 The increased outflow is mainly because of an increase in soil evaporation due to nearness of water-table, increased transpiration from plants and increased discharge in seepage drains.

 When the irrigation water applied to the field is in excess of the requirement of the crop, deep percolation takes place which is retained in the intermediate zone augmenting the ground water storage.

 Obstruction of Natural Drainage

-If natural drainage is obstructed by irrigation channel, rail or road embankments, it will not be able to pass the rainwater of catchment.
+If waterlogging definition is considered, natural drainage obstructed by irrigation channel, rail or road embankments, it will not be able to pass the rainwater of catchment.
 There will thus be flooding of land and consequent waterlogging.